patrickcmserrano/portfolio-blog/static/posts/01immutability.en.md

 4. **Immutability benefits in concurrent programs**: Since immutable data cannot be changed, multiple threads can safely read the same data structure without any risk of race conditions, data corruption, or the need for locks.
 This eliminates entire classes of concurrency bugs and makes parallel programming much safer and easier to reason about.

+## Contribution / Contribuição

+If you'd like to help translate this content to English, please feel free to contribute!

+Se você gostaria de ajudar a traduzir este conteúdo para o inglês, sinta-se à vontade para contribuir!

+---

+*This is a placeholder template.
+The complete English translation will be available soon.*

+*Este é um template temporário.
+A tradução completa em inglês estará disponível em breve.*